Giant Panda Day

 We are so thankful that someone chose to make today Giant Panda Day.

 We also did not find the creator of this special event, or exactly when it was first celebrated.
-It appears to have been around prior to 2000.
+It appears to have been around before 2000.

 Flower of the Day: Black Eyed Susan